BarbaraAngelesOrtiz/Sentiment-Analysis-using-PyTorch/executive.md

 SentimentScope successfully meets all project requirements:

-✔ 76.92% test accuracy
+✔ 80% test accuracy

-✔ Complete evaluation and probability analysis

-✔ Strong model calibration
+✔ Strong AUC of 0.88

-✔ Transformer trained from scratch using solid engineering practices
+✔ High-confidence probability behavior

+✔ Full end-to-end implementation of a custom transformer

+✔ Meaningful insights for recommendation systems

 This system strengthens Cinescope’s ability to analyze user feedback and power smarter, more personalized recommendations.